 The Howdy Score is a measure of your groups wellbeing

 It is based on answers to individual wellbeing surveys, given by users.
-The answers are added together, averaged and then given a score based on a list of predefined groupings.
+The answers are added together, averaged and then given a score.

 Assessing the individual

 When users fill out their wellbeing questionnaire, they provide an answer to five questions each with six possible answers.
 Each question represents a value between 0 and 5, the better the wellbeing, the higher the value.
 Adding the five questions together gives us a value between 0 and 25, we then multiply this number by four – this gives us the individual wellbeing index on a scale from 0 – 100, based on the WHO-5 model.
-If multiple answers are given by the same user in the same month we use an average among those answers.
+If multiple answers are given by the same user in the same month we use an average.

 This measurement is then divided into colored segments to illustrate the wellbeing of the individual, based on the research and theory behind the WHO-5 model.
 If multiple answers are given by the same user, we use the lowest index value to segment the answer.

 In Howdy, we use five different colours to illustrate the wellbeing of a group or individual.
 Three shades of green, one yellow and one red.